jefftranter/6502/LogicAnalyzer/README.md

 It should work with other 6502 and Z80 compatible CPUs and the 6809E, but would need some wiring changes to work with a 6802.

-Included here are the Arduino sketch and circuit schematic diagram.
 The CPU can be selected at run time.

+Included are an Arduino sketch and circuit schematic diagram.

 Parts List: